BarakStout/HexWorld-Client/tutorial.md

 ## What is HexWorld?
 HexWorld is a game about building a mighty **Empire** alongside other real players with similar goals.
 Conquer Territory from the world, upgrade, and grow to become the strongest **Empire** in the game.
-There is limited land in this world.
-Take it while you can, or destroy the weak to thieve theirs.
 You can be a warmonger, diplomat, traitor, defender, mercenary, hero: The HexWorld is open to anything.
 ___
 ## How to Play